gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 “How was the competition?” she asked without moving her head.

 “We lost!”
-I said, casually.
+I said casually.

 “Then why are you not sad?” she stared at me, bamboozled.